rawitat/gtypist_lessons/programming_quotes.typ

 *:OTM_25
 I:William A. Dembski
-S:Contrained optimization is the art of compromise between conflicting objectives.
+S:Constrained optimization is the art of compromise between conflicting objectives.
  :This is what design is all about.
 To find fault with biological design - as :Stephen Jay Gould regularly does - because it misses some idealized optimum is :therefore gratuitous.
 Not knowing the objectives of the designer, Gould is in no